#FeelAlpine

 We recommend making your reservation through our online group reservation tool.
 There, you can register groups directly and coordinate your desired arrival time or time slot.

-Advantage: Reservations are made directly through our channel and can be processed online.
+Advantage: Reservations are made directly through us and can be processed online.

 Option B – Booking through SBB Group Service